-5. Procedures for reevaluations.
+5. Revises procedures for reevaluations.

-An LEA must ensure that a reevaluation for each child with a disability is conducted in accordance with Sections 614(b) and 614(c) if:
+An LEA shall ensure that a reevaluation of each child with a disability is conducted in accordance with Sections 614(b) and 614(c) if:

 - The LEA determines that the educational or related services needs, including improved academic achievement and functional performance, of the child warrant a reevaluation; or - The child's parents or teacher requests a reevaluation.